sarahhenderson/Crafty-Social-Buttons/src/README.txt

 These are the things currently in the pipeline:

+* Adding the ability to share/link to VK, XING, Flipboard, Goodreads and 500px
 * Additional options for layout and style of the buttons
+* Shortcode options for more manual control of the buttons
 * (Anything else?
 You tell me!)